XKNX/XKNX.github.io/home_assistant.md

 Home Assistant Component
 ========================

-XKNX ships with [Homeassistant](https://home-assistant.io/components/#search/knx), the great platform for home automation!
+XKNX ships with [Home Assistant](https://home-assistant.io/components/#search/knx), the great platform for home automation!

 For development and debugging reasons - or to catch up with the newest features - you may still use the custom component version of the plugin.